Reddit's empire no longer founded on a flawed algorithm

-About a month ago on January 12 2014, reddit made a seemingly minor change to its
+About a month ago on January 12 2014, reddit made a seemingly minor

 The algorithm was often criticized as being flawed, the most recent occurence happening on December 9 2013 (reddit thread).
 Reddit’s response was always that there’s was more to it and that the “flaw” was by-design.

 The hot sort might seem a bit weird, but it’s intentionally set up that way.